willbmisled/Reg1Cyano/Access/buildAccessDB.md

 **build tblFluorometry**

-* The ID field will be used at the fluorometryID
+* The ID field will be used as the fluorometryID
 * Delete lines for is.na(Data$Value)==TRUE (1134 observations) so tblFluorometry will have 7635 observations
 * Rename fields to match cyanoMon.mdb (Old:New)
     - Parameter:parameter